 - Culture -

-The intangible that we all want to improve - company culture.
+The intangible that we all want to improve - culture.
 Remote work options, less meetings, management training for leadership, and opportunities for growth and advancement for employees all play a role in culture.
-Another way companies are improving culture is investing in their employees.
-While companies have to focus on their bottom line, putting money towards benefits that improve the quality of life for your employees demonstrates that you actually care.
-And for companies that create the positive culture that employees desire comes all the spoils - happy workers, improved performance, employee referrals, growth, and profit!
+Another way organizations are improving culture is investing in their employees.
+While organizations have to focus on their bottom line, putting money towards benefits that improve the quality of life for your employees demonstrates that you actually care.
+And for organizations that create the positive culture that employees desire comes all the spoils - happy workers, improved performance, employee referrals, growth, and profit!

 So, what types of wellness benefits are there?